 The first aspect that jumps out when comparing natural diamonds to lab-grown diamonds is the cost difference: Lab-grown variants allow you to save significantly on your engagement ring or jewelry, reducing the cost by up to 40% when considered versus comparable naturally occurring diamonds.

 This means you can opt for a larger, higher-quality stone and still end up saving money.
-Additional benefits of lab grown diamonds include:
+Additional benefits of lab-grown diamonds include:

 - They are comparable in looks and structure to a naturally-formed diamond.
-Even skilled gemologists can have a difficult time telling a lab grown and natural diamond apart.
+Even skilled gemologists can have a difficult time telling a lab-grown and natural diamond apart.

-- Lab grown diamonds are much more affordable, especially rare colored diamonds like pink, so you can get a bigger diamond and save.
+- Lab-grown diamonds are much more affordable, especially rare colored diamonds like pink, so you can get a bigger diamond and save.

 - They can easily make matching stones, unlike natural diamonds which can be difficult to match.

-HPHT is the older of the two methods, having been developed in the 1950s, whereas CVD is much more recent process and is now considered the preferred method of growing diamonds.
+HPHT is the older of the two methods, having been developed in the 1950s, whereas CVD is a much more recent process and is now considered the preferred method of growing diamonds.

 - High-Pressure, High-Temperature Technique – A diamond “seed” is subjected to extremely high pressures and temperatures, just like a natural diamond would experience.
 This method can be used to increase the quality of natural diamonds.

 - Chemical Vapor Deposition Technique — A chamber is filled with a carbon-rich vapor and the carbon atoms are extracted and deposited onto a diamond crystal wafer, which grows the diamond layer by layer.
 This method requires less heat/pressure and allows for more control over the growing environment, which is why it is becoming the preferred growth method.